joom/edit-time-tactics/thesis/README.md

 * Line numbers do exist in the whole parsed file, you can look up whatever you need from the whole file afterwards, line numbers suffice as an argument.
    * Use `SourceLocation`

+* How do you check preferred names for variables in Elab?